osmandapp/web/main/docs/user/navigation/auto-car.md

 ## Select a route endpoint

-## User points group

-You can select previously preset and added [Markers](../personal/markers.md#settings), [Favorites](../personal/favorites.md) or [POIs](../map/point-layers-on-map.md#points-of-interest-poi) as a destination point.
+You can select previously preset and added [Markers](../personal/markers.md#settings), [Favorites](../personal/favorites.md), or [POIs](../map/point-layers-on-map.md#points-of-interest-poi) as a destination point.
+It is also possible to select a recorded or downloaded [Track](../personal/tracks.md) for the route, use the [Search](../search/), or select a destination from the [route history](#history).
-- Select the necessary category from the list: [*POI categories*](#poi-categories), [*Map markers*](#map-markers) or [*Favorites*](#favorites).
+- Select the necessary category from the list: [*POI categories*](#poi-categories), [*Map markers*](#map-markers) or [*Favorites*](#favorites) and [Tracks](#tracks).
 - In the folder list that opens, select the needed one.
 A list of just 12 or 24 folders is available, the number depends on your vehicle's multimedia system.
 All other folders are only available in the app on your phone or tablet.
-    -  The *Last modified* folder contains a list of recent destinations.
+    -  The *Last modified* folder contains a list of recent destinations, sorted by date added or changed.
     -  The list of all other folders is sorted by the most recent update, new folders are at the top of the list.
 It is not possible to change their order manually.
-- The list of points within folders is also sorted by date of addition or change.
-Each point has: a name or coordinates, an icon, whose shape, color and icon are set by default or chosen by you, as well as the distance from the point of the current location to it.
+- The list of points within folders is sorted by the distance to them, starting with the nearest.
+Each point has a name or coordinates, a shaped icon (color and icon set by default or chosen by you in the OsmAnd application), as well as the distance from the point of the current location to it.
+- Select the [History](#history) category to find one of the recent destinations that are stored in the device's memory.
+- Select [Address Search](#search) to enter a destination from the available search categories.

 :::note
 While driving, selected points can be announced when you approach or pass them.
 See the [*Voice prompts*](../navigation/voice-navigation) settings in the appropriate article to set up voice notifications.
 :::

+### History

+In the History category, you can select a destination from a list of endpoints.
+They are sorted by most recent use, starting with the newest.
+This can be convenient for quick access to frequently used routes.
+To learn how to use or delete a destination, read the [Search History](../search/search-history.md) article.

 ### POI